|Home | Contact | Search | Site Map|

 What is the subject of the photograph?

-Your photograph should focus on the topic "Mapping My Community."
+Your photograph should focus on the topic “Connections in My Community.”

 What do I need to submit?

 The photography contest is limited to one submission per entrant.
 A valid submission will contain the following information:

-1. One photograph focusing on the topic "Mapping My Community."
+1. One photograph focusing on the topic "Connections in My Community."
 Each photograph must be original, authentic, unpublished, taken or created by the entrant, the sole property and work of the entrant, and not previously submitted in any other contest.

 2.Your personal information and a brief one- to two-sentence caption in English explaining your entry.
 This information should be sent in an email along with your photograph: